-FN 2127 or FN 3105 MG 2003 or MG 3034
+FN 2127 or FN 3005

 MG 4535 SEMINAR IN HUMAN RESOURCE MANAGEMENT - LEVEL 6

 Students conduct qualitative or quantitative research on a topic in organizational behaviour and human resource management, such as strategic human resource management, employee engagement, talent management and retention and employee well-being and innovativeness.
 Field research principally includes interviews with managers and/or employees.